striezel/corona/readme.md

 * `csv`: creating a CSV file that contains the data from the SQLite database
 * `db`: creating a SQLite database file that contains the data from a given CSV file, basically the reverse of the `csv` operation
-* `collect`: collecting case numbers from APIs or other sources and create a SQLite database to store the data
-* `info`: showing the latest case numbers for a given country

 The mode is passed as the first command line argument to the application.
 Only one mode of operation can be active during the application invocation.